A new scenario for magnetar formation: Tayler-Spruit dynamo in a proto-neutron star spun up by fallback: Results

-We see in Fig.~\ref{fig:saturated_B} that our analytical estimates of the saturated fields (solid lines) are close to the numerical values obtained with Eqs.~\eqref{eq:Bphi_evol}--\eqref{eq:Br_evol} (crosses) in most cases.
+We see in Fig.~\ref{fig:saturated_B} that our analytical estimates of the saturated fields (solid lines) are close to the numerical values at the peak of the solutions of Eqs.~\eqref{eq:Bphi_evol}--\eqref{eq:Br_evol} (plus symbols).
 The small difference that appears for shorter rotation periods is due to the angular momentum transport, as discussed in see Sect.~\ref{ssec:AM}.

+Using the maximum magnetic field as a proxy for the magnetar's magnetic field may lead to an overestimation because a fraction of the magnetic energy can be dissipated during the relaxation to a stable magnetic configuration.
+Although our model is unable to describe this relaxation process, we can get an idea of the robustness of our proxy by comparing to the magnetic field intensity at the time when $q=0$.
+Figure~\ref{fig:saturated_B} shows that this other proxy (cross signs) is smaller by between $\sim\SI{10}{\%}$ and $\sim\SI{50}{\%}$ but follows the same trends as the maximum magnetic field.
+Such a moderate difference would not change our main conclusions and suggests that the maximum magnetic field is a meaningful proxy for the final magnetic field.